ericbutler555/eb-grid/README.md

 ### Padding ###

-By default, there is no padding applied to `.col` and `.layer` (or any other) elements in eb-grid.
+By default, there are no padding styles applied to `.ro` or `.col` (or any other) elements in Ro.
 This gives you more flexibility and prevents interfering with any existing or intended layout you have.
 If you want to add padding to an element, use custom styling or one of the following:

 <table width="100%">
   <thead>